t3db0t/swymm-blog/site/content/post/how-to-serve-a-fully-functional-web-app-100-free.md

 I then discovered MongoDB's [Stitch](https://www.mongodb.com/cloud/stitch) offering, which they describe as a "Backend as a Service."
 You may scoff, but that's a pretty good description.

-Stitch supplies the direct-browser connection I was hoping for, along with a user management and auth scheme (because nobody should have to write that shit from scratch *shudder*).
+Stitch supplies the direct-browser connection I was hoping for, along with a user management and auth scheme (because nobody should have to write that shit from scratch _shudder_).

 I dove in right away and was really happy and excited, and then—fuck me, Stitch doesn't offer full-text search either.
 Mongo does, but Stitch doesn't have it in their API.
 WTF!?

 [They say they'll eventually add it](https://groups.google.com/forum/#!topic/mongodb-stitch-users/ovkXk86Zw5Y), but I had to rub my temples, roll up my sleeves and take a whack at another core aspect of the serverless approach: lambdas.

+### Cost: $0 for up to 488.28125 GB-seconds/month of transmitted data!?

 ## Lambda Lambda Lambda